Mahendra789/angular-pwa/README.md

 Install the lighthouse extension from chrome web store.

 Next, open the browser console by using the Ctrl + Shift + I.
-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.

 ## Further help